The Bartons Arms

 Built in 1900-1901 by noted pub architects partnership James and Lister Lea for Mitchells & Butlers, it is a grade II* listed building, and is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.

+It closed at the end of January 2024 and reopened in August 2024 under new management, closing again in July 2025.

 History

-The pub is known for its wall-to-wall Minton-Hollins tiles and its snob screens, which allowed middle class drinkers to see working class drinkers in an adjacent bar, but not to be seen by them.
+The pub was known for its wall-to-wall Minton-Hollins tiles and its snob screens, which allowed middle class drinkers to see working class drinkers in an adjacent bar, but not to be seen by them.
 The current public bar was originally divided into three.
 There are function rooms upstairs, originally for billiards and club use.

-It was purchased in 2002 by Oakham Ales who restored the building to its former greatness before reopening it in 2003, after three years out-of-use.
-As well as serving excellently kept Oakham ales it is also noted for in house provision of Thai food.
+It was purchased in 2002 by Oakham Ales who restored the building to its former condition before reopening it in 2003, after three years out-of-use.
+As well as serving Oakham ales it is also served Thai food.
 On 28 July 2006, the pub was damaged by fire, reportedly caused by an electrical fault.
 The pub still boasts Dutch gables, Victorian lanterns and central clock tower.

 During the 2011 England riots, the pub was looted, windows were smashed, and fires started, albeit quickly doused by the manager, Wichai Thumjaron.
 Up to eight shots from a 19th Century St Etienne revolver were fired at police who attended the incident.
 Five men and a teenager were jailed following a police investigation.

+On 31 January 2024, with no prior notice, the pub closed, with the leaseholder saying that rising costs made it operation unviable.
+The pub reopened under another leaseholder in the summer of 2024, but closed again in July 2025.